-- f.
-Incoming students must cancel their Housing Contracts in writing prior to July 1 for the Fall semester and December 1 for the Spring semester in order to receive a full refund.
-Requests must be submitted via email to the student's Area Coordinator or the Director of Residential Housing.
-Students who cancel their contracts after these dates forfeit their deposit. - g.
-Students who are removed from housing, suspended or dismissed, as a result of the student conduct process, will be removed without refund.
+- e) Students who cancel their contracts after July 1 for the Fall semester or September 1 for the Spring semesters forfeit their deposits. - Students who are removed from housing, suspended, or dismissed, as a result of the student conduct process, will be removed without refund.
 Additionally, if a student is placed on academic suspension from the university, the student will be removed from housing without refund.